Swanand33/Insight.IQ/README.md

-# 🧠 InsightGenie: AI-Powered Excel Analytics
+# 🧠 Insight.IQ : AI-Powered Excel Analytics

 > Transform spreadsheets into executive insights in seconds using GPT-4